Documents and Forms:

 For any funding year, a researcher can be an applicant or co-applicant on at most one grant.
 Researchers may hold grants in consecutive years, but the final report must be filed and materials must be archived before subsequent funding can be received.

-The Jacobs Research Funds (JRF) funds projects involving fieldwork with living peoples that result in publication or other dissemination of information about the fieldwork.
+The Jacobs Research Funds (JRF) funds projects involving fieldwork with living peoples of North, Central and South America which result in publication or other dissemination of information about the fieldwork.
 Priority is given to research on endangered cultures and languages, and to research on the Pacific Northwest.
-Projects focusing on archival research are given low priority.
+Projects focusing on archival research have low priority, but we welcome proposals to digitize, transcribe and translate old materials that might otherwise be lost or become inaccessible.
 Relevance of the project to contemporary theoretical issues in anthropology and linguistics is also a criterion used in evaluating proposals.

 All materials must be received by February 15th.